neydex/Wave-Cheats/readme.md

 All free clients that I know are here for download.

-.zip files as folder in .minecraft/versions. (if Client doesnt work add -noverify to jvm args)
+.zip files as folder in .minecraft/versions. (if client doesnt work try adding -noverify to jvm args)

 .jar files are mods, go to .minecraft/mods (Fabric or Forge, Doomsday is the only inject client)